GeorgiosIoannouCoder/movierate-backend/README.md

    npm start
    ```

 1. Open MongoDB Compass and connect to the URI mongodb://127.0.0.1:27017/movierate_db.
-Here you will see your database movierate_db being created and storing the data of the web application.
+Here you will see your database movierate_db being created and storing the data of the web application

 1. Open a second terminal